MADANA-IO/madana-apiclient-go/docs/JsonKubernetesEnclaveAllOf.md

 NewJsonKubernetesEnclaveAllOfWithDefaults instantiates a new JsonKubernetesEnclaveAllOf object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetRemoteControlIP

+`func (o *JsonKubernetesEnclaveAllOf) GetRemoteControlIP() string`

+GetRemoteControlIP returns the RemoteControlIP field if non-nil, zero value otherwise.

+### GetRemoteControlIPOk

+`func (o *JsonKubernetesEnclaveAllOf) GetRemoteControlIPOk() (*string, bool)`

+GetRemoteControlIPOk returns a tuple with the RemoteControlIP field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRemoteControlIP

+`func (o *JsonKubernetesEnclaveAllOf) SetRemoteControlIP(v string)`

+SetRemoteControlIP sets RemoteControlIP field to given value.

+### HasRemoteControlIP

+`func (o *JsonKubernetesEnclaveAllOf) HasRemoteControlIP() bool`

+HasRemoteControlIP returns a boolean if a field has been set.

+### GetEnclaveReplicaSetEvents

+`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveReplicaSetEvents() JsonV1EventList`

+GetEnclaveReplicaSetEvents returns the EnclaveReplicaSetEvents field if non-nil, zero value otherwise.

+### GetEnclaveReplicaSetEventsOk

+`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveReplicaSetEventsOk() (*JsonV1EventList, bool)`

+GetEnclaveReplicaSetEventsOk returns a tuple with the EnclaveReplicaSetEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnclaveReplicaSetEvents

+`func (o *JsonKubernetesEnclaveAllOf) SetEnclaveReplicaSetEvents(v JsonV1EventList)`

+SetEnclaveReplicaSetEvents sets EnclaveReplicaSetEvents field to given value.

+### HasEnclaveReplicaSetEvents

+`func (o *JsonKubernetesEnclaveAllOf) HasEnclaveReplicaSetEvents() bool`

+HasEnclaveReplicaSetEvents returns a boolean if a field has been set.

 ### GetEnclavePodEvents